 Telescopic Sliding Doors: The Art of Space Optimization

 Commercial sliding doors provide several benefits to healthcare settings, including acoustic performance, ease of maintenance, enhanced accessibility and more.
 While their value to the built environment can depend on specific project goals, from design flexibility to increased accessibility, designers often choose these door systems for their space-efficient design.
 Sliding doors can save up to 30 square feet per door.
-This can translate into more useable space in patient and staff areas, both of which support occupant experience.
+This can translate into more usable space in patient and staff areas, both of which support occupant experience.

-However, while sliding doors increase the amount of useable square feet within a building, their ability to provide wider openings can be hampered by available wall space.
+However, while sliding doors increase the amount of usable square feet within a building, their ability to provide wider openings can be hampered by available wall space.
 Telescopic sliding doors offer an alternative.
 These door systems provide maximum opening widths by sliding one door leaf over the other.
 That said, telescopic sliding doors provide benefits that go beyond design efficiency.

 Telescopic sliding doors’ innovative features allow flexibility